AFS-Bootcamp-202211-Group-A/practice-tdd-parking-lot/test_cases.md

 # Story3

 [x] Case 1
-- Given a parking lot, and a car,
+- Given a parking lot, a standard parking boy, and a car,
 - When park the car,
 - Then return a parking ticket.

 [x] Case 2
-- Given a parking lot with a parked car, a correspond ticket,
+- Given a parking lot with a parked car, a standard parking boy, and a parking ticket,
-- When fetch a car,
+- When fetch the car,
-- Then return a correspond car
+- Then return the parked car.

 [x] Case 3
-- Given a parking lot with two parked cars,
+- Given a parking lot with two parked cars, a standard parking boy, and two parking tickets,
 - When fetch the car twice,
 - Then return the right car with each ticket

 [x] Case 4
-- Given a parking lot, and a wrong parking ticket,
+- Given a parking lot, a standard parking boy, and a wrong parking ticket,
 - When fetch the car,
-- Then return nothing.
+- Then return nothing with error message "Unrecognized parking ticket.”

 [x] Case 5
-- Given a parking lot, and a used parking ticket,
+- Given a parking lot, a standard parking boy, and a used parking ticket,
 - When fetch the car,
-- Then return nothing.
+- Then return nothing with error message "Unrecognized parking ticket."

 [x] Case 6
-- Given a parking lot without any position, and a car,
+- Given a parking lot without any position, a standard parking boy, and a car,
 - When park the car,
-- Then return nothing
+- Then return nothing with error message "No available position."